Stuffy or runny nose - children

 A stuffy or congested nose occurs when the tissues lining the nose become swollen.
 The swelling is due to inflamed blood vessels.

 The problem may also include nasal discharge or "runny nose."
-If excess mucus runs down the back of your throat (postnasal drip), it may cause a cough or sore throat.
+If excess mucus runs down the back of the throat (postnasal drip), it may cause a cough or sore throat.

 Most of the time, nasal congestion in older children and adolescents is not serious by itself, but can cause other problems.